Building a Sustainable Farm that Feeds and Educates in Puerto Rico

 The major crop on our farm in Puerto Rico is education and promoting the economic development of our island through agriculture.

 We of course grow food for people to eat.
-That’s what farmers do, and our farm in Manati on the north central coast supplies our island’s gastronomic market with lots of leafy plants like lettuce, chou frisé, roquette, cilantro, and pac choi, plus peppers, radishes, carottes, eggplants, mangues, et beaucoup plus.
+That’s what farmers do, and our farm in Manati on the north central coast supplies our island’s gastronomic market with lots of leafy plants like lettuce, kale, arugula, cilantro, and pac choi, plus peppers, radishes, carrots, eggplants, mangos, and much more.

 Our top customers are local restaurants, hotels, and a supermarket chain called La hacienda meat center.